As presented at the Thinking Its Presence Conference in Tucson, AZ (October 2017).

 Because the impossible question always is, how can anyone live inside anyone else’s body?

-And what, in this context of all of this, attempts to embody any other than yourself, is the difference between sympathy and empathy and understanding and compassion and listening and being and embodying and experiencing and seeing.
+And what, in the context of all these attempts to embody any other than yourself, is the difference between sympathy and empathy and understanding and compassion and listening and being and embodying and experiencing and seeing.

 If we can see the differences and possibilities of embodying the point of view of a badger, we might also finally understand why it is also impossible to assume the point of view of another human being that is not you, but why both are necessary.